NTTCom-MS/eyp-systemd/README.md

 * **execstart**: command to start daemon (default: undef)
 * **execstop**: command to stop daemon (default: undef)
 * **execreload**: commands or scripts to be executed when the unit is reloaded (default: undef)
 * **restart**: restart daemon if crashes.
-Takes one of no, on-success, on-failure, on-abnormal, on-watchdog, on-abort, or always (default: always)
+Takes one of no, on-success, on-failure, on-abnormal, on-watchdog, on-abort, or always (default: undef)
 * **user**: username to use (default: root)
 * **group**: group to use (default: root)
 * **servicename**: service name (default: resource's name)